Nikolaos-Gkionis/suppliers-design-history/docs/histories/the-model.md

 ## The business analysis model

-As this is a live service enetering a new phase, new features and different journeys are being developed by the business and our BA has provided a model, in a schematics draw.io model.
+As this is a live service entering a new phase, new features and different journeys are being developed by the business and our BA has provided a model, in a schematics draw.io model.
 This includes all the relevant branching and allows for the creation of accurate realistic prototyping.
 Which in turn enhances the usability testing by providing a prototype so close to the service.

 Every sub-journey has a model of each own: